 A seat belt extender is an extra piece that goes between the male and female ends of the seat belt to make the seat belt longer.

-Extenders were initially designed for obese adults to allow them to buckle up in situations where the belt was otherwise too short to go around their body.
+An extender allows an obese adult to buckle up in situations where the belt is otherwise too short to go around their body.
+This is the extender’s ONLY purpose and the ONLY way an extender should be used.

-Now, extenders are often advertised to “solve” lots of problems – ranging from making it easier to buckle a child in a booster, or to make the seat belt fit differently on a pregnant woman.
+Unfortunately, extenders are often advertised to “solve” lots of problems.
+We’ve seen them advertised as a way to make it easier to buckle a child in a booster, and as a way of repositioning the seat belt fit on a pregnant woman.
+It is NOT SAFE to use a seat belt extender in either of these situations.

 The only time it is safe to use a seat belt extender in a car is when both of the following criteria are met: